icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [Tutorials: Quarto Visual Editor and RStudio](https://youtube.com/playlist?list=PLEzw67WWDg80-fT1hq2IZf7D62tRmKy8f&si=ECVfFIH1bg6_JfjS) - A YouTube playlist of short videos tutorials for beginners to work with Quarto Visual Editor and RStudio by Andy Field.
 - [Quarto for amsmath LaTeX users](https://nmfs-opensci.github.io/quarto-amsmath) - Notes focused on addressing issues related to using amsmath LaTeX for numbered equations and fancy math in Quarto books, specifically for HTML and PDF rendering.
 - [Tutorial: A step-by-step guide to parameterized reporting in R using Quarto](https://rfortherestofus.com/2024/06/parameterized-reporting-quarto) - A walkthrough of how to use parameterized reporting with Quarto with videos.
+- [Slidecrafting](https://slidecrafting-book.com/) - A book about slidecrafting, the art of putting together slides that are functional and aesthetically pleasing by Emil Hvitfeldt.

 ## Blog posts